Celtic F.C. in European football: Return of Neil Lennon

 Due to the ongoing COVID-19 pandemic, all ties in the qualifying rounds for the two European club competitions in season 2020–21, excluding the play-off round for the Champions League, were played as single leg matches, hosted by one of the teams decided by draw.
 Celtic were knocked out of the Champions League in the second qualifying round, losing 2–1 at home to Ferencváros, but successfully negotiated the other qualifying rounds to qualify for the group stages of the Europa League.
 Celtic thereafter had a poor campaign, losing four of the six group matches (including a 4–1 defeat against a Sparta Prague side having to field a virtual reserve team due to players being absent through COVID-19), and finished bottom of the group.

 2021–

-In 2022, Celtic qualified for the group stage of the 2022/23 Champions League for the first time since the 2017/18 season.
-They were placed in a tough group of Shakhtar Donetsk, RB Leipzig and reigning champions Real Madrid.
+In 2022, Celtic qualified for the Group Stage of the 2022/23 Champions League for the first time since the 2017/18 season.
+They were placed in a tough group of Shakhtar Donetsk, RB Leipzig and reigning champions Real Madrid, ultimately finishing bottom of the group with 2 points.

+In the 2023/24 season, Celtic played in the Group Stage of the Champions League once again, being placed in a group with Atlético Madrid, Lazio and Feyenoord, finishing bottom of the group with 4 points but did earn their first Champions League home victory in more than 10 years with a 2-1 win over Feyenoord on Match day 6.

+In the 2024/25 season, Celtic played in the newly reformatted League Phase of the Champions League, ultimately finishing 21st in the table with 3 Wins, 3 Draws and 2 Defeats, earning a place in the Knockout Phase Play-Offs, losing 3-2 on aggregate to Bayern Munich, losing the 1st leg at Celtic Park 2-1 and conceding a late equaliser in Germany to draw 1-1.